They were amazed at His teaching; for He was teaching them as one having authority…

 My response is that, like that young preacher, each of us ultimately does have to accept the Bible by faith.
 Doing so, however, does not require blind, irrational faith.
 To the contrary, it's quite reasonable.
 It's a leap not into the dark but, rather, into the light.

 The Bible we have today that has been translated and passed down from generation to generation is supported by a greater quantity of historical manuscripts - and demonstrates a greater degree of textual consistency and fidelity - than any other ancient document.
-The
+The Dead Sea scrolls provide some of the earliest corroboration of the accuracy of the Old Testament manuscripts that served as the basis for today's translations.

 Christ Himself affirmed the inspiration and integrity of the Old Testament, which were the Scriptures in existence while He was here.
 The New Testament was written within the lifetime of eyewitnesses to Christ's life and ministry, by apostles and others whose work could have been decisively refuted had it been untrue.